considered going back to schoolI also feel called to do sofor

 mills for the liberal plan, both in their academic curriculum and in their

 Considering the above, here are

-some issues that a Catholic student of psychology will face.
+some issues that a Catholic student of clinical psychology will face.

 Lack of Understanding